 The Via Dinarica is an international mega walking trail stretching from Albania to Slovenia.
 The main part of the trail slices diagonally from south-east to the northwest, naturally following the Dinaric Alps’ main ridge, running parallel to the Adriatic coast.

 The walking holiday includes a climb to the top of Mount Gjeravica (the highest mountain in Kosovo), where you will have magnificent views of Montenegro and Albania.
 The itinerary also includes a visit to Peja, one of the country’s oldest and most historic cities.
 The accommodation varies between a 3-star hotel in town and basic family-run guesthouses in the mountains.
-All accommodation is hand-picked by The Natural Adventure Company.
+All accommodation is hand-picked by The Natural Adventure.

 - Glacial Lakes of Accursed Mountains